mmilojevic-dev/default-react-starter/README.md

 # React Starter

-## A boilerplate built to easily start with client-rendered app development with Vite.
+## A boilerplate built to easily start with client-rendered React app development with Vite.

 # Getting Started